Flow-Induced Phase Separation for Active Brownian Particles in Four-Roll-Mill Flow: Introduction

 \section{Introduction}

-The study of self-propelled particle systems gained significant attention following the pioneering work of Vicsek et al. \cite{vicsek1995novel}, which introduced a minimal model exhibiting collective motion in the absence of aligning fields.
+The study of self-propelled particle systems gained significant attention following the pioneering work of Vicsek et al. \cite{vicsek1995novel}, which introduced a minimal model exhibiting collective motion through local alignment interactions.
 This line of research revealed that the motion of active particles is not only governed by their internal propulsion mechanisms, but is also strongly influenced by the surrounding environment, including background flow fields, confinement, or hydrodynamic interactions~\cite{toner1995long, toner2005hydrodynamics, ramaswamy2010mechanics, marchetti2013hydrodynamics}.
 With the rapid advancement of computational resources in recent years, active matter has become a thriving area of research offering deep insights into nonequilibrium statistical mechanics.

 Active matter refers to systems composed of units that consume energy to generate motion, keeping the system far from equilibrium ~\cite{vrugt2025exactly, marchetti2013hydrodynamics, bechinger2016active, ramaswamy2017active}.
 These systems span an extraordinary range of length scales\cite{volpe2022active}, starting from synthetic colloidal Janus particles and catalytic swimmers at the microscale~\cite{howse2007self, palacci2013living}, to macroscopic systems such as bird flocks, fish schools, and crowds~\cite{vicsek2012collective, cavagna2014bird}.
 A unifying feature among these active matter systems is their persistent motion, characterized by a finite persistence time or length over which particles tend to maintain their direction~\cite{Fily2012,redner2013reentrant, cates2015motility}.